Continued Professional Development

 Animal Jobs Direct makes a donation to the Zambia Primate Project (ZPP) for each enrolment on this course.

-The Zambia Primate Project (ZPP), established in 2002 and supported by the Born Free Foundation since inception, is one of Africa’s most established and successful primate release programmes.
+The GRI - Zambia Primate Project, established by and with on-going support of the Born Free Foundation, is one of Africa’s most established and successful primate release programmes.
 Its mission is to rescue and rehabilitate injured, orphaned and illegally held ‘pet’ vervet monkeys and yellow baboons for release back to the wild.

 The great majority of primates that ZPP rescues are victims of the growing bushmeat trade in Zambia.
 The mothers are slaughtered for their meat, and their babies sold into the illegal pet trade.
 As the babies grow and develop sharp canine teeth they are held captive using short, tight ropes tied around their waists and tormented and harassed by people and village dogs.
 Others are found injured in poachers’ wire snares or stoned when they come into conflict with people in the villages.
 ZPP Primate survival rate, 6 months post release, currently averages 95%.